Welcome to Ákos Szölgyén's academic website!

 Welcome to my website!

 I am Ákos Szölgyén, a PhD student at Eötvös Loránd University in Budapest, Hungary.
-My doctoral advisor is Bence Kocsis PhD.
+My doctoral advisor is Bence Kocsis.
 I am enrolled in the Particle Physics and Astronomy program of the Doctoral School of Physics at Eötvös.

 My fields of interest include: